Trusted WordPress tutorials, when you need them most.

 After you have installed WordPress, it is time to move your content from Blogger to WordPress.

-Bonus Free Offer: Since a lot of you asked for this, we are now offering a free Blogger to WordPress migration service as part of our free WordPress blog setup service.
-This means one of our expert team members will do the entire migration for you (100% free).
-Yes, you can literally switch from Blogger to WordPress without any risk.
+🧑💻 We heard you loud and clear!
+Because so many of you have been asking, we’re excited to announce that we’re now offering a completely FREE Blogger to WordPress migration service as part of our free WordPress blog setup!
+That’s right – one of our expert team members will handle everything for you, for free.
+You can literally make the move from Blogger to the powerful world of WordPress without any hassle or risk.

-Note: Our free blogger migration service is for smaller blogs that have less than 1000 blog posts.
-We can offer a migration service for larger blogger sites, but that will be a paid service.
+Our free Blogger migration service is perfect for smaller blogs with less than 1000 blog posts.
+If you have a larger Blogger site, don’t worry!
+We can still help with the migration, but it would be a paid service.

 Step 1: Export Your Blogger Blog